Load management: Ripple control

 Ripple control is a common form of load control, and is used in many countries around the world, including the United States, Australia, Czech Republic, New Zealand, the United Kingdom, Germany, the Netherlands, and South Africa.
 Ripple control involves superimposing a higher-frequency signal (usually between 100 and 1600 Hz) onto the standard 50–60 Hz of the main power signal.
 When receiver devices attached to non-essential residential or industrial loads receive this signal, they shut down the load until the signal is disabled or another frequency signal is received.

 Early implementations of ripple control occurred during World War II in various parts of the world using a system that communicates over the electrical distribution system.
 Early systems used rotating generators attached to distribution networks through transformers.
 Ripple control systems are generally paired with a two- (or more) tiered pricing system, whereby electricity is more expensive during peak times (evenings) and cheaper during low-usage times (early morning).

 Affected residential devices will vary by region, but may include residential electric hot-water heaters, air conditioners, pool pumps, or crop-irrigation pumps.
 In a distribution network outfitted with load control, these devices are outfitted with communicating controllers that can run a program that limits the duty cycle of the equipment under control.
 Consumers are usually rewarded for participating in the load control program by paying a reduced rate for energy.
 Proper load management by the utility allows them to practice load shedding to avoid rolling blackouts and reduce costs.

+Ripple Control is also used to turn off photovoltaic systems in case of electricity overproduction.